Fondation Toms Pauli

 The state owns the collection of historical tapestries assembled by Reginald and Mary Toms, as well as the 20th-century collection consisting of works by artists of the heyday of the Lausanne Tapestry Biennals (1962–1995).
 A private foundation is responsible for managing this dual collection.
 Founded in Lausanne in 2000, the Fondation Toms Pauli has presented two temporary exhibitions at the Cantonal Museum of Fine Arts: Flemish Tapestries from the 16th to the 18th Century in 2000 and Nomadic Tapestries: 20th-Century Collection in 2016.
 Various solutions have been sought to enable the Fondation Toms Pauli to conserve and showcase this heritage, and the collection’s integration into the new cultural platform opens up important new opportunities.
-The foundation will move into the building housing the Cantonal Museum of Fine Art, where it will be able to organise events revolving around textile art and present temporary exhibitions of its collections.
+The foundation has moved into the building housing the Cantonal Museum of Fine Art in November 2020, where it will be able to organise events revolving around textile art and present temporary exhibitions of its collections.

 An international network

 The Fondation is one of the few public institutions exclusively dedicated to textile art.
 There is an existing international network for these types of collections that encourages partnerships and exhibition projects.
 Since it did not have its own walls on which to present its heritage, and therefore had little visibility locally, the Fondation has been very active abroad in recent years, lending a number of works to renowned institutions in Switzerland, Europe (France, Italy, Germany, Spain, Portugal, Lithuania) and the United States.